NeonSky/master-thesis/UnrealMasterThesis/PerformanceMeasuring.md

 ## Overview of Measurements

-The following tables present the measurements we will take.
+The following tables presents the measurements we will take.

 Full simulation, but not rendered:
 |Setting|GPU (ms)| CPU (ms)|